rayeesrahman/sGES-figures/README.md

 Each script for each figure is standalone and can be run individually.
 However all scripts require the data directory in the figure directory to be populated.

-There are a few utility scripts included in this repository to parese GTEx data or to create and train autoencoders in R.
+There are a few utility scripts included in this repository to parse GTEx data or to create and train autoencoders in R.

 This code has been validated to run on the following platforms: Ubuntu 20.04 LTS, Ubuntu 18.04 LTS and Windows Subsystem for linux.
 Your mileage may vary for other platforms.